 The key to having God’s “abundant life”—His love, peace and joy—is keeping Him in His rightful place in our priorities.
 God said to Abraham, “Walk and live habitually before Me and be perfect (blameless, wholehearted, complete)” (Genesis 17:1 AMP).
 Notice that God instructed Abraham to be habitual in walking with Him and living for Him.
 We can do this by establishing daily habits of prayer, worship and regular, consistent time spent in His Word.

 I love the Word of God!
 It is amazing.
 It contains wisdom, encouragement, comfort and inspiration for every conceivable human problem or dilemma.
 His Word brings peace and stability to our spirits and it will renew our minds (see Romans 12:2).
 Get excited about getting into the Bible!

 Make it your goal to have a deep, intimate relationship with God.
 Let Him into every area of your life.
 If you constantly look to other people for answers and validation, pray about this and ask the Lord to help you stop doing that and instead look to Him.
 (See 1 Thessalonians 2:4.)
 As we live to please God, He promises to bless our lives and make us prosper.

 When you decide to serve God with your whole heart and make Him first in your life, your soul will prosper and your joy and peace will increase.
 Remember to lean on Him more than anything else, and tell Him, “God, I want to do this, but I can’t do it without You.”
 He doesn’t expect you to live for Him in your own strength or ability, and He understands when you make mistakes.

 So if you mess up, don’t be discouraged and let it hold you back; confess it and keep going.
 God will give you grace to do what you need to do.
 One day at a time you and God together can do anything!

-This article is taken from Joyce's four-CD series, Making Good Habits, Breaking Bad Habits.
+This article is taken from Joyce's book, Making Good Habits, Breaking Bad Habits Action Plan.